 - Semi-automatic report generator

-- Characteristics include a Network Forensics, semi-automated report creation, a user-friendly GUI, and equipment for Data Recovery Mobile Forensics, etc.
+- Characteristics include Network Forensics, semi-automated report creation, a user-friendly GUI, equipment for Data Recovery Mobile Forensics, etc.

 Features of Xplico include:

 - Protocols supported: SIP, IMAP, HTTP, POP, SMTP, UDP, IPv4,etc

 - Modularity as each Xplico component is modular

 Xplico is installed by default in the primary distributions of digital forensics and penetration testing:

 7. X-Ways Forensics